European Breakdown Cover Single Trip

 Are you planning a holiday in Europe?
 Good for you!
 Already got yourself some European breakdown cover?
 Great!
 If not, no worries as this article was written to help you out.

-Today, we will discuss some of the best deals out there for you.
-We will focus on the many single trip policies available, as these typically cover you for one short trip abroad and is often the first port of call for holidaymakers, as opposed to multi-trip or annual cover.
+We will focus here on single trip policies, as these typically cover you for one short trip abroad and is often the first port of call for holidaymakers, as opposed to multi-trip or annual cover.

 We hope that when you have read this you can plan your holiday with renewed confidence, secure in the knowledge that help will be on hand should you need it.

 What is breakdown cover and what does a UK policy include?

 Breakdown cover itself is an insurance policy which can provide you with roadside assistance and recovery to a garage if your car breaks down.
 There are multiple levels of cover, all offering different benefits.
 Generally speaking, the more you can afford to pay, the higher the level of cover accessible to you.

 Roadside assistance is the most basic form of breakdown cover.
 It covers you only if you break down a given distance from your house.
 This distance is usually at least a quarter of a mile.
 If the car can’t be repaired then and there, it will be taken to the nearest garage approved by your provider, or to a destination of your choice if it’s not as far as the nearest garage.

 It’s important to remember, though that not all providers will offer to take you to an alternative destination.
 If you add vehicle recovery, you can choose to have your car towed to any location in the UK.
 For example, you can ask to be towed home, even if you breakdown a long distance away.

 Onward travel cover usually presents you with three options to choose from should you breakdown:

 - A hire a car will be offered if you want to continue your journey while your car is being repaired, usually for a maximum of three days, or until your own car is fixed